-- Myelin sheath degradation (slows down nerve signal speed)
+- Myelin sheath degradation, which slows down nerve signal speed

 - Brain receptors fire slower

 By your mid-30s the decline in total neuron number begins to steepen.
-Things like remembering names becomes more difficult.
+Actions like remembering names become more difficult.
 It also gets harder to learn new tasks.
 These difficulties continue into middle age and old age.

-At this time of life some startling changes really begin to occur in brain function – but not all of them are bad.
+At this time of life, some startling changes begin to occur in brain function, but not all of them are bad.
 As far as thinking velocity goes, things continue to slow down.
 For instance, logical reasoning, memory and verbal fluency all get worse.

 You can test your verbal fluency by counting how many words you can say related to a particular category in one minute.
-Try the test yourself by picking a letter in the alphabet and name as many words in 30 seconds as you can that start with that letter (use common letters such as b, n, t or s).
-A score of 10-15 indicates reasonable verbal fluency.
+Try the test yourself by picking a letter in the alphabet and name as many words in 30 seconds as you can that start with that letter — use common letters such as B, N, T or S. A score of 10 to 15 indicates reasonable verbal fluency.

-Over the years you’ve accumulated a ton of knowledge and experience.
-However, once you enter into your 60s it gets a lot harder to access that information.
+Through the years you’ve accumulated a ton of knowledge and experience.
+However, once you enter into your 60s, it gets a lot harder to access that information.
 Also, it’s more difficult to add to your memory.
 It’s very similar to an old computer whose processor and memory are beginning to get outdated.

 Even though some of the changes at this stage of life are irreversible, you can slow down further deterioration.
 Besides plenty of exercise and a healthy diet, here are some more activities that may improve your cognitive ability:

-- Eat these foods – Blueberries, strawberries, raspberries, spinach, broccoli, cauliflower, salmon, mackerel, halibut, tuna.
-These foods are high in vitamins and antioxidants to keep your neurons healthy.
+- Eat these foods: Blueberries, strawberries, raspberries, spinach, broccoli, cauliflower, salmon, mackerel, halibut and tuna; these foods are high in vitamins and antioxidants to keep your neurons healthy

 Your 70s and 80s

 At this stage of life, it’s nearly universal that people notice their brain function has slowed considerably.
 Still, this doesn’t mean that everyone at this age will suffer from dementia.
-About 10 percent of people over age 65 have Alzheimer’s disease – but that also means 90 percent don’t have the illness.
-Still, everyone in their 70s and 80s have lost brain cells in areas – such as the hippocampus – where memories get processed.
-Surprisingly, even at an advanced age the brain has a substantial level of resilience.
+About 10 percent of people age 65 and older have Alzheimer’s disease, but that also means 90 percent don’t have the illness.
+Still, everyone in their 70s and 80s has lost brain cells in areas like the hippocampus, which is where memories get processed.
+Surprisingly, even at an advanced age, the brain has a substantial level of resilience.